ronen/object-let/README.md

 }
 ```

-Stylistically, as well in terms of lexical scoping (for ruby >= 1.9), this idiom
+Stylistically, as well in terms of lexical scoping, this idiom
 can make clear that the intermediate result is of no importance outside the
 block.